The Woman Without Nerves

 The Woman Without Nerves (German: Die Frau ohne Nerven) is a 1930 German adventure film directed by Willi Wolff and starring Ellen Richter, Walter Janssen and Anton Pointner.
 Interiors were filmed at the Staaken Studios in Berlin.
-Shot during 1929, it did not premiered until January 1930 at the Marmorhaus in Berlin.
+Shot during 1929, it premiered at the Marmorhaus in Berlin in January 1930.

 The film's sets were designed by the art director Walter Reimann.